MAN95-dev/The-Bookshelf/README.md

 ![Log out](/static/images/logout.png)

-- Any user who clicks on "Log out" from the navigation bar is automatically logged out and their session data cleared.
-They are informed that they have been logged out with an flash message displaying 'You have been logged out'.
+- Any user who clicks on 'Log out' from the navigation bar is automatically logged out and their session data cleared.
+They are informed that they have been logged out with a flash message displaying 'You have been logged out'.

 ## Features for Future Releases